Changissnz/nu_merchant_principal/README.md

-When products born from sophistication do fail, it is due to the faults bred by the elaborate additions, additions that "hijack" control of the principles simple and reliable bred through the sophistication process.
+When products born from sophistication do fail, it is due to the faults bred by the elaborate additions, additions that "hijack" control directly or through enablement of the principles simple and reliable bred through the sophistication process.
 It can be argued that the sophisticated do need to be competent, that the requirement of competency should automatically fall under those categorized as "sophisticated".
 And competency does require a high success rate in the control of principles simple and reliable, lest those principles be hijacked and re-engineered for purposes including subversion of the sophisticated, as well as repurposing the sophisticated against ideals and other nouns that it was intended to be aligned with, from its conception.

 Entertain the notion of the sophisticated as inherently competent.
 The mechanisms of the sophisticated cannot